Wong Kiew Kit's Home Page

 Wahnam Taijiquan Tai Chi Chuan

 Would you like to be behind your opponent in combat.
-Obviously you can remarkably inrease your chance of beating him if you can do so.
+Obviously you can remarkably increase your chance of beating him if you can do so.
 You can learn this skill here.
 It is important to cover yourself against possible surprised attacks while you move to the back of your opponent.
 You also learn how to neutralize if your opponent succeeds in getting to you back.
-Grandmaster Wong and Sifu Jeffrey also show how participants of other schools may perform their Pushing Hands.
+Grandmaster Wong and Sifu Jeffrey also show how participants of other schools may perform their Pushing Hands

 Wahnam Taijiquan Tai Chi Chuan

-Tactics may be classified into “proactive” and “reactive”.
-(These two terms are provided by Sifu Piti of Colombia to replace the earlier, less appropriate terms of “active” and “passive”.)
-The proactive tactics shown here are “Continuous Attacks” and “Confusing Attacks”.
+Tactics may be classified into "proactive" and "reactive".
+(These two terms are provided by Sifu Piti of Colombia to replace the earlier, less appropriate terms of "active" and 'passive".)
+The proactive tactics shown here are "Continuous Attacks" and "Confusing Attacks".
 If you push your opponent twice in a continuously way, your change of success is more than if you push him twice with each push separated by a gap of time.
-Or you may confuse your opponent, pretending to push in one way, then push in another.
+Or you may confuse your opponent, pretending to push in one way, then push in another

 Wahnam Taijiquan Tai Chi Chuan